Setting Up Memberships

 **Q: Can members book multiple tickets for the same show?**\

-A: Members must be logged in to their CrowdWork account and still "purchase" tickets through the normal checkout process, but their price shows as $0 for eligible events.
+A: Members must be logged in to their CrowdWork account and still "purchase" tickets through the normal checkout process.
+On covered events the price shows as $0 on a Free Admission tier, or already reduced on a Percent Off or Dollars Off tier.

 **Q: Can we limit how many shows a member can attend per month?**\